Champakara: Demographics

-Arts and music

-People in the area show a keen interest in protecting Indian culture, its arts and music.
-Many people send their children to dance or music teachers to learn.

 Economy

 In ancient times, people were focused on agricultural activities.
 Now, rubber is the main crop.
 The primary industries providing employment are the Champakara bus service, a match factory, the Sreerangom hospital, metal and wood industries, and a pepper factory.

-Sports

-Children enjoy a local game called Nadan Panthukali, which they play at the Champakara Devi temple's grounds.
-Dittania Arts and Sports Club provide activities.

 Politics

 Politically, it is an LDF and United Democratic Front dominated society.
 Rashtriya Swayamsevak Sangh (RSS) is also powerful here.
 The former transport Minister, Late Prof: K. Narayana Kurup, and the current MLA for Kanjirappalli, Dr. N. Jayaraj, are the notable personalities from here.
 Champakara falls under the jurisdiction of the Karukachalgram panchayat.
 The Nair Service Society and SNDP are influential here.

 Religious centres

 Champakara is a land of communal harmony.
 The Devi temple Champakara, Devi temple Nethalloor, and the Champakara St. Joseph Syro Malabar Catholic Church are the main worship places.
 Christmas, Easter, Thrikkarthika, Meenabharani, Sreekrishnajayanthi, and Navarathri are the main religious occasions.

 In Devi temples, during the Thrikkarthika and Meenabharani festivals, the Seva and Anpolivazhipadu are very famous all over the country, because it contains a huge number of Para (a vessel used for measurement of paddy) arranged in rows and is the main attraction for pilgrims.
 The Nethalloor Devi temple holds a festival of lights (Deepam) during Thrikkarthika.
 On the day of Kumbhabharani in Champakara temple, Pindivillaku, made out of plantain, are lit in the evening.